 - The plan is made available to all employees who have been continuously employed with an employer for 30 days.

-- The benefits afforded to employees covered under the plan are equal to or greater than the weekly benefits and the duration of leave that an eligible employee would qualify under the Oregon PFML.
+- The benefits afforded to employees covered under the equivalent plan are equal to or greater than the weekly benefits and the duration of leave that an eligible employee would qualify under the Oregon PFML.

 Employers must apply to opt-out and pay an application fee.
 The application fee is $250.
-If the exemption is approved, neither an employer that provides benefits under an approved plan nor an employee covered under such a plan is required to make the Oregon PFML contributions.
+If the exemption is approved, neither an employer that provides benefits under an approved equivalent plan nor an employee covered under such a plan is required to make the Oregon PFML contributions.

 What Notice is an Employee Required to Provide?

 An employer may require an eligible employee to give the employer written notice – including an explanation for the reason the leave is requested – at least 30 days before starting a period of family leave, medical leave, or safe leave.